hieubo98/docker-magento/README.md

 <h1 align="center">nguyentrunghieu98/docker-magento</h1

-#### For more details on how everything works, see the extended [setup readme](https://github.com/markshust/docker-magento/blob/master/SETUP.md).
+#### For more details on how everything works, see the extended [Setup readme](https://github.com/markshust/docker-magento/blob/master/SETUP.md).

 #### Project Setup